Newsletter for January 2nd - January 8th

 season with a perfect 38-0 record.
 This is the third national championship

 Happy New Year State College!
 What was the first year Dick Clark held his Rockin' New Year's Eve celebration?

 Last week's answer:

-Clouds break for sun, a t-storm in spots
+Clouds and sun with a t-storm in spots

 THANK YOU ADVERTISERS!

 StateCollege.com is viewed by 200,000 unique readers each month.
 Our Weekly Community Guide E-mail newsletter goes out to over 37,850 opt-in subscribers each week!
 Find out how your business can reach this audience.